A graph-based formalism for surface codes and twists: Locating logical operators

 Recall that $\mathcal{C}(\mathcal{S})$ is the group of logical operators of the stabilizer code with stabilizer $\mathcal{S}$.
 We characterize $\mathcal{C}(\mathcal{S})$ for our surface codes as the cycles in a related graph, referred to here as the decoding graph. \begin{definition} Given an embedded graph $G=(V,E,F)$, an associated decoding graph $G_{\text{dec}}$ is a (unembedded) graph with vertices $V_{\text{dec}}$ of three types: (1) a vertex $u_f$ associated to each face of $G$, (2) a vertex $w^{(0)}_v$ associated to each odd-degree vertex of $G$, and (3) two vertices $w^{(1)}_v$ and $w^{(-1)}_v$ associated to each even-degree vertex of $G$.
 For each sector $[h]_{\rho}$ of $G$, there is an edge $e_{[h]_{\rho}}$ in $G_{\text{dec}}$.
 Choose $v\in V$ and $f\in F$ such that $h\in v$ and $h\in f$.
 If $v$ is odd-degree, $e_{[h]_{\rho}}$ connects vertices $w^{(0)}_v$ and $u_f$.
 If $v$ is even-degree, $e_{[h]_{\rho}}$ connects vertices $u_f$ to $w^{(j)}_v$ where $j$ is such that the edges associated to the adjacent sectors, i.e.~$e_{[\tau h]_{\rho}}$ and $e_{[\tau\rho h]_{\rho}}$, are incident to $w^{(-j)}_v$.
 All decoding graphs of $G$ are equivalent up to relabeling vertices $w^{(1)}_v$ and $w^{(-1)}_v$, so we just speak of \emph{the} decoding graph of $G$. \end{definition}

 In Fig.~\ref{fig:decoding_graph_locally}, we draw the decoding graph locally around vertices of small degree.
 Our definition is slightly different from the decoding graphs commonly used decode surface codes (e.g.~\cite{dennis2002topological}) in that we introduce vertices at the vertices of $G$ as well as the faces.
 One reason we do this is so we can make precise statements about embedding the decoding graph or its connected components into various manifolds.
-A consequence of this decision however is that the decoding graph's systole is doubled.
+A consequence of this decision however is that the decoding graph's systole is doubled compared to a definition not including vertices at the vertices of $G$.
 The reader knowledgeable in topological quantum error correction should not be concerned by the appearance of a factor of $1/2$ when we calculate the code distance in terms of this systole.